-Bankruptcy may be the only option not only for businesses but also individuals as we move forward.
-The new Subchapter V for small businesses when filing a Chapter 11 Bankruptcy https://njbankruptcylawfirms.com/chapter-11-small-business/.
+Filing bankruptcy may be the only option not only for businesses but also individuals as we move forward.
+The new Subchapter V for small businesses is available when filing a Chapter 11 Bankruptcy

 Do not wait until your business has to close.
-Keep in mind there is a new Subchapter V of Chapter 11 that allows Small Businesses to file bankruptcy as well as individuals.
-This new Subchapter provides a less expensive and more streamline process for filing Chapter 11.
+There is a new Subchapter V of Chapter 11 that allows Small Businesses and individuals to file bankruptcy.
+This new Subchapter provides a less expensive and more streamlined process for filing Chapter 11.

-As times go on, we will see more and more retail stores close their doors.
+We will see more and more retail stores close their doors.
 On-line competition plays a big role in retail stores filing bankruptcy.
 More and more consumers find it better and more efficient to purchase directly on-line.
-“Going to the Mall” used to be a pleasurable experience.
-However, going to the mall is just not seen as pleasurable any longer.
+“Going to the Mall” was a pleasurable experience.
+Now going to the mall is just not seen as pleasurable.
 You can search on-line and look at competitive pricing.
-Many stores have free shipping, too.
+Many stores offer free shipping, too.

 Call me for a free bankruptcy consult: Ralph A. Ferro, Jr., Esq., (201) 446-5904 – Board Certified Bankruptcy Attorney.